elastic/rally/docs/adding_tracks.rst

 * Iteration-based tasks will run at most one warmup iteration and one measurement iteration.
 * Time-period-based task will run for at most 10 seconds without any warmup.

-To avoid downloading a lot of data, Rally will postprocess all data file names of a track.
-So instead of ``documents.json.bz2``, Rally will attempt to download ``documents-1k.json.bz2`` and will assume it contains 1.000 documents.
+Rally will postprocess all data file names of a track.
+So instead of ``documents.json.bz2``, Rally will attempt to find ``documents-1k.json.bz2`` and will assume it contains 1.000 documents.
 However, you need to prepare these data files otherwise this test mode is not supported.

 The preparation is very easy and requires these two steps: